McDoogen/monstera/README.md

 - So should all documentation be in the workspace?
 - Make sure to include plenty of links for pi pico development and ROS2 etc
 - Should I install the pico-sdk source local to this workspace instead?
 Is that what the include directory is for?
 Maybe this will help: https://answers.ros.org/question/364293/how-to-include-library-header-files/
+- Building the micro-ros package will colcon with a cmake configured package.
+It will skip over micro_ros_setup and use [this library](https://github.com/micro-ROS/micro_ros_raspberrypi_pico_sdk)